SNQ-2001/ReviewRequestSwiftUI/README.md

 **Cocoapods**

-You can also install PermissionsSwiftUI with Cocoapods.
+You can also install ReviewRequestSwiftUI with Cocoapods.
 Add pod 'ReviewRequestSwiftUI' in your podfile:
 ```Ruby
 platform :ios, '14.0'